-The Board currently comprises eight Directors, including one executive Director, namely Mr. Ding Wai Chuen; four non-executive Directors, namely Mr. Cheng Chi-Him, Conrad (Chairman), Mr. Kenneth Lau, Mr. Lie Ken Jie Remy Anthony Ket Heng and Ms. Suen Chung Yan, Julia; and three independent non-executive Directors, namely Mr. Wong Man Chung, Francis, Mr. Cheung Pak To, Patrick and Mr. To Chun Wai.
+The Board currently comprises eight Directors, including one executive Director, namely Mr. Ding Wai Chuen; four non-executive Directors, namely Mr. Cheng Chi-Him, Conrad (Chairman), Mr. Kenneth Lau, Mr. Lie Ken Jie Remy Anthony Ket Heng and Ms. Suen Chung Yan, Julia, and three independent non-executive Directors, namely Mr. Wong Man Chung, Francis, Mr. Cheung Pak To, Patrick and Mr. To Chun Wai.
 All of the non-executive Directors and independent non-executive Directors come from various commercial sectors who possess different knowledge, skills and experience which enable them to discharge their director's duties, exercise independent judgement and give constructive opinions on the Company's strategy and policies.
-There is a strong independent non-executive Directors is far more than that of executive Director.
+There is a strong independent element on the Board as a result of the number of non-executive Directors (including independent non-executive Directors) is far more than that of executive Director.
 Non-executive Directors are of sufficient calibre and number for their views to carry weight.

 The Board has three independent non-executive Directors.
-One of the independent non-executive Directors, Mr. Wong Man Chung, Francis, is a certified public accountant (practising), and has appropriate professional qualifications or accounting or related financial management expertise.
+One of the independent non-executive Directors, Mr. Wong Man Chung, Francis, is a certified public accountant (practising) and has appropriate professional qualifications or accounting or related financial management expertise.
 The Company has complied with rules 3.10(1) and 3.10(2) of the Listing Rules throughout the year.
 The number of independent non-executive Directors represents more than one-third of the Board which complies with the requirement under rule 3.10A of the Listing Rules.
 The Company has received annual written confirmation from each of the independent non-executive Directors regarding his independence as required under rule 3.13 of the Listing Rules.
-The Company considers all the independent non-executive Directors to be independent and they are capable of effectively exercising independent judgment.
+None of the Directors has family relationship with one another and none of them has family relationship with senior management of the Company.
+In addition, neither of them is involved in the daily management of the Company nor any circumstances which would materially interfere with their exercise of independent judgement.
+Having regard to their confirmations and contributions to the Board, the Company considers all the independent non-executive Directors to be independent and they are capable of effectively exercising independent judgment.
 The Board has a balanced structure, size and composition with various skills and expertise necessary for the Company's business.

 The Board is supported by three board committees: the Audit Committee, the Nomination Committee and the Remuneration Committee.
 Each of the Committees has its own terms of reference approved by the Board clearly explaining its role and the authority delegated to it by the Board.
 All these Committees are chaired by non-executive Directors.
 All these Committees are given sufficient resources by the Company to perform their duties.
-Meetings of these committees are convened and conducted in accordance with their respective terms of reference and each board committee reports the outcome of the committee's meetings to the Board.
+Meetings of these Committees are convened and conducted in accordance with their respective terms of reference and each board committee reports the outcome of the committee's meetings to the Board.
 The terms of reference for each of these Committees are available on both the websites of the Company and the Stock Exchange ("HKEXnews") (www.hkexnews.hk).

 The names of all the Directors are identified in various corporate communications and in all announcements.
-Biographical details of the Directors are set out in the section headed "Biographical Details of Directors and Senior Management" on pages 16 to 20.
+Biographical details of the Directors are set out in the section headed "Biographical Details of Directors and Senior Management" on pages 14 to 18.
 An updated list of Directors identifying their roles and functions is available on both the websites of the Company and HKEXnews.
 During the year, the Company has arranged appropriate directors' and officers' liabilities insurance in respect of potential costs and liabilities arising from claims that may be brought against its Directors and officers.